Master Planned Communities

 Roads and traffic flow, with a 30-year growth plan, are also taken into account.
 All wiring and utilities have been placed underground since around 1990.
 Master planned communities are also pretty and decorated, usually with some kind of hardscape or architectural feature.
 In the valley, there are about 75 master planned communities, some being quite small.

-Today we see more common areas even though the cost of land for these areas raises the price of homes.
+In many new developments we see more common areas and amenities even though the cost of land for these areas raises the price of homes.
 People are willing to pay more for beauty and to live the lifestyle a master-planned community offers.
 Homes in master planned communities retain value and appreciate well because of the demand for living in these neighborhoods.

 Green Valley in Henderson was started in 1978, and every neighborhood is still beautifully maintained.
 Living in these areas enables everyone to know that their neighbors will pull their weeds and not have peeling paint, maintaining the value of the community.
 If you can afford to pay more per square foot, most people consider their housing investment safer.